MiCurry/SMARTS2/README.md

    an idealized MPAS simulation).
 This is the directory that was passed in via the `-t/--test-dir`.
-5. `hpc`- HPC Class Instance or None - An HPC class that will be an interface to the HPC scheduler (not yet implemented).
+5. `hpc`- HPC Class Instance or None - An HPC class that will be an interface to the HPC scheduler.
 If HPC == None, then this machine is not an HPC.

 # Planned Features